tabwrangler/tabwrangler/README.md

 | `whitelist`           | `['about:', 'chrome://']` |                                                                  | Array of patterns to check against.
 If a tab's URL matches a pattern, the tab is never auto-closed    |
 | `wrangleOption`       | `'withDupes'`             | `'exactURLMatch'`, `'hostnameAndTitleMatch'`, `'withDupes'`      | How to handle duplicate entries in the closed tabs list                                                |
 <!-- prettier-ignore-end -->

+#### `maxTabs`

+The upper bound of `maxTabs` is determined by the [browser's storage quota][8] and can vary.
+Tab Wrangler will display an error message if the setting is adjusted above what is allowed by the browser.

 ## Privacy Policy